Monday, January 10, 2022

-If we look at the the body of lore surrounding Brigit, the answer would be no. There is no mention in the lore of Brigit being connected to fairies.
-She does not appear to be a liminal goddess that takes on the role of fairy queen, a quality not at all uncommon in Irish lore.
+If we look at the the body of lore surrounding Brigit, the immediate answer would be no. There is no mention in the lore of Brigit being connected to fairies.
+She does not appear to be a liminal goddess that takes on the role of fairy queen, as does Áine for example.

-However, in the original corpus of material[1] Brigit is clearly known as one of the Tuath Dé Danann [2].
+However, in the original corpus of material [1] Brigit identity as one of the Tuath Dé Danann [2] is clearly stated.
 Also, looking up the origin of fairies in Ireland, we find out that the Tuatha De Dannan become fairies themselves after the Milesian conquest.

-Aside from being part of the Tuath Dé Danann, who went to live into the fairy mounds and who became the Aos Sí[3].
-Brigit is also the daughter of the Dagda, known to be the king of fairies in Ireland [4].
-And speaking of family ties, Finnbheara who belonged to the Tuatha Dé Danann but is now mostly known as a fairy king, is a son of the Dagda too.
+Aside from being part of the Tuath Dé Danann who went to live into the fairy mounds and became the Aos Sí [3] Brigit is also the daughter of An Dagda, who is known as the king of fairies in Ireland [4].
+And speaking of family ties, Finnbheara, one of the Tuatha Dé Danann who is now mostly known as a fairy king, is a son of the Dagda too.

-I have been in a relationship with Brigit for a while.
-She has been one of my spiritual guides, and actually, she is the one who opened the door to usher in the Dagda.
-It is because of her that I ended up writing – poetry, mind you, and teaching Reiki, the last thing I thought I would ever be teaching.
-Our relationship does occasionally get a little cold, but it has been a lasting one.
+I have been in a relationship with Brigit for a few years She has been one of my spiritual guides, and actually, she is the one who opened the door for me to meet An Dagda.
+It is because of her that I ended up writting poetry (something I never thiought I woud be able to do), and teaching Reiki (not something I had considered teaching).

-But my own path is a fairy-led one.
+But my own path is centered on fairies.

-Some time ago I began questioning whether I have reached a fork in the road: one branch bearing a sign that reads “Brigit”, and the other a sign reading “Fairies”.
-It is an either-or type of situation which I have to sit and ponder seriously about.
-I had in the past the experience of a goddess who, after years of partnership, let go of me.
-I considered the possibility that after few years of Brigit’s mentorship, including two years in her service as flame keeper, she’d feel that our journey together has reached its conclusion.
+I am questioning whether I reached a fork in the road: one branch bearing a sign that reads “Brigit”, and the other a sign reading “Fairies”.
+An image comes to my mind, that of two roads running parallel to each other: the “Fairy” road and the “Brigit” road.
+Walking both while having one foot on each becomes painfully difficult because in so doing the much-desired cohesiveness in my practice shatters.
+This doesn’t feel right.
+The more i sit with it, the more itt feels like an either-or type of situation.
+Neraly a decade ago I had the experience of a goddess who, after years of partnership, let go of me.
+I considered the possibility that now, after few years of Brigit’s mentorship which include two years in her service as flame keeper, she’d feel that our journey together has reached conclusion.
 Maybe.

-I shall go on from here, and prepare to celebrate Brigit on February 1st, alongside honoring the Fairy Queens that I personally associate to the energy of this time of the year.
-Honoring Brigit on Imbolc not as part of fairies, but alongside the Liminal Powers of Fairy.
-It is a subtle nuance that I am fully aware not everyone will connect with, nor agree upon.
-I’ll be sensing, feeling my way through, and being open to follow whatever course my relationship with Brigit is going to take.
+I shall go on from here, and prepare to acknowledge Brigit on February 1st while also hnoring the Fairy Queens that I personally associate with this time of the year.
+It is a subtle nuance that I am fully aware not everyone will connect with nor agree upon.
+While lighting up the candle and putting out offerings for Brigit I'll ask for more clarity and guidance.
+I’ll be sensing, feeling my way through, and be open to follow whatever course my relationship with Brigit is going to take.

 Until next time,